Pakistan rupee slips lower against US dollar

 Open-market movement

-Against UAE Dirham, the PKR remained unchanged for both buying and selling, closing at 77.65 and 78.10, respectively.
+Against UAE Dirham, the PKR lost 14 paise for buying and 15 paise for selling, closing at 77.86 and 78.25, respectively.

-Against Saudi Riyal, the PKR lost 7 paise for buying and remained unchanged for selling, closing at 75.98 and 76.40, respectively.
+Against Saudi Riyal, the PKR lost 18 paise for buying and 15 paise for selling, closing at 76.21 and 76.55, respectively.

 Open-market rates for dollar on Wednesday